 click here for information on how to reference these panels when auto opening code files, url previews or terminal windows.

-The top-most and default entry in the Layout dropdown is Previous.
+The top-most entry in the Layout dropdown is Previous.
 This means it will use the same panel layout as specified on the previous page.

 You can place code samples for each page in separate directories and then you can show only the relevant folders for a specific page.
-On the Page settings, you can specify that folder and all non-specified folders are hidden from view in the file tree.
+On the Layout settings when Show File Tree is enabled you can specify that folder and all non-specified folders are hidden from view in the file tree.

 The benefit of hiding folders is that the student is not distracted by other folders and files that are not relevant to the page.

 From edit mode on the page you wish to hide folders, access Layout settings by clicking on Layout.

 Enable Show File Tree and then in the Show Folders field, specify the folder or folders which should be shown in the file tree.
 Use the ; character to separate multiple folders.

 If you have several pages that show the same folders, you only need define the folders on the first page of the set of pages.
 All subsequent pages will use the same Show Folders setting until a new one is encountered.

 If you wish the guides content to show on the left, enable this option.